Soil Test? Why do I need one of those? Why is it important? What are you looking for in a soil test, anyway? 🧐

-Optimizing the Transfer of Sugars and Starches within Plants; the most important chemical reaction for plants is photosynthesis.
+Optimizing the Transfer of Sugars and Starches within Plants; photosynthesis is the most important chemical reaction for plants.
 Photosynthesis is the reaction that utilizes the sunlight’s energy to convert carbon dioxide and water, in the presence of chlorophyll, into simple sugars and future energy sources.
 The sugars are used as future building blocks for the cell structure and storage components.
 Energy is then stored in the form of Adenosine Triphosphate (ATP), rendering it available as an energy source for other reactions in the plant.

 Exchangeable Cations in Soil